 On a Friday afternoon last month, towards the end of class my barre class teacher oh-so-casually mentioned that Paper Bird, the local indie band she was playing during cool down, would be performing for free that evening at a free party on 15th Street to celebrate the new Patagonia store redesign.

-I ran home and promptly told Stanton that we’d be going to the party at 7pm.
+I ran home and promptly told my husband that we’d be going to the party at 7pm.
 But then the question dawned on me, “What does one wear to a Patagonia store party?”
 Was it a faux pas to wear clothing that came from the store?
 Kinda like wearing the t-shirt of the band you’re going to go see?
 Seeing as how it was a cold and rainy night, wearing some durable, comfy gear was appropriate, so at risk of looking like a goober, I went two layers deep on the Pat – pairing my gray fleece pullover with jeans, and the trusty Nano Puff under a Gore-Tex shell.

 When we got to the party, I could see all my fears were unfounded – everyone was wearing Pat on Pat, practically a Patagucci runway show.
 I pointed out all the different Patagonia items people were wearing, referring to them by style name.
-“Oh, he’s wearing a R1,” I cooed to Stanton as I followed up with an explanation of its features.
+“Oh, he’s wearing a R1,” I cooed to my husband as I followed up with an explanation of its features.
 I walked by a display of Lightweight Synchilla Snap-Ts, running my hands over the soft fleece and explaining how I thought the Synchillas were a little too heavy for my liking and not as good for layering.
 I was converted!

 The party was so much fun, with free beer from Ratio Beerworks, the aforementioned great live music from Paper Bird, and free scoops from local favorite Little Man Ice Cream (I went with the Peach Cobbler – so yummy)!